So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 Automate Bill Pay.

-No more late feed if you just let the payments come out of your account when they are due.
+No more late fees if you just let the payments come out of your account when they are due.

 Utilize the Library and Youtube.